EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/docs/running_the_cleanup.md

 5. Imputation of negative values

+## Detectors

+To identify anomalies we use the Anomaly Detection Toolkit (ADTK).
+ADTK is a Python package for unsupervised / rule-based time series anomaly detection.

-### Anomalies
+### Anomalies detectors

-1. Anomaly detection

 The methodology implemented considers three types of anomaly detectors.

-- Persist Anomaly Detector
+- **Persist Anomaly Detector**

 This detector compares each time series value with its previous values.
-It compares time series values with the values of their preceding time windows, and identifies a time point as anomalous if the change of value from its preceding average or median is anomalously large.
+It compares time series values with the values of their preceding time windows, and identifies a time point as anomalous if the change of value from its preceding median is anomalously large.

 Function in pipeline: `_outlier_persist_ad(s, target_column_name, c_param, window_param)`